s00500/ESPUI/README.md

  ESPUI.addControl(ControlType::Button, "", "Button C", ControlColor::None, panel1, btncallback);
 ```

-The first call to `addControl` has no parent (or it could be set to a tab), so therefore a new panel is added containing one button
+The first call to `addControl` has no parent (or it could be set to a tab if you are using a tabbed UI), so therefore a new panel is added containing one button
 with the value `Button A`.
-The two subsequent calls have their parent set to the control we added in the first so instead of adding
+The two subsequent calls have their parent set to the first control we added, so instead of creating
-a new panel, buttons are added to the existing panel from `Button A`.
-The result is the following:
+a new panel, the result is the following:

 ![Grouped buttons](docs/ui_groupedbuttons.png)